Ready to start planning for study abroad?

 Before attending the group advising session, you should read through this website, begin researching programs that interest you and match your academic needs, and create a list of questions to bring to the session.
 Keep in mind that the earlier you plan, the more prepared for study abroad you will be!
-Start at least two semesters BEFORE you want to go abroad!
+International Affairs recommends students start at least two semesters BEFORE going abroad.

 After the group session, you can come in during Walk In Hours with questions, email/call us, or make individual appointments for help and advising.
-All students applying for study abroad are required to meet at least once with the Assistant Director of International Affairs prior to turning in an application.
+All students applying for study abroad are required to meet at least once with the Study Abroad Advisor prior to turning in an application.

 Deadlines and Application Procedures

 Please note that you must submit all required application materials accurately by the appropriate MICA deadline and meet the criteria for study abroad or your application will not be considered.
 You can apply for one program and participate in study abroad for one semester.
 You must apply to a MICA program.
 Please make your choice carefully and be sure to plan financially for study abroad or domestic exchange.

 There is no guarantee that MICA can or will approve your application.
 Some programs have limited space and/or can be competitive.
 All decisions will be made by the review committee within 3 to 4 weeks after the deadline.
 If approved by MICA, MICA will send your application to the host institution or exchange partner and they will make the final decision.
 If MICA approves your application, you may have additional paperwork and/or application materials to complete.

 Please be aware that MICA has no control over the duration of a host institution's acceptance process.
 Many reach decisions within several weeks or a month; however, others, particularly direct exchange programs, may take longer.
 Please do not contact the school.